 No last line of a movie better describes the enthusiasm of starting a project or a new venture, or the urgency and excitement that comes with all the beginning of a creative endeavor: “I came here tonight because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”
 We feel this way every time we start a project.

-“I find I am so excited, I can barely sit still or hold a thought in my head.
+“I find I am so excited.
+I can barely sit still or hold a thought in my head.
 I think it’s the excitement only a free man can feel, a free man at the start of a long journey whose conclusion is uncertain.
 I hope I can make it across the border.
 I hope to see my friend and shake his hand.
 I hope the Pacific is as blue as it has been in my dreams.
 I hope.”
 We start every project – at least I hope we do – with this sense of excitement and optimism.

 A second favorite line is: “Geology is the study of pressure and time.
 That’s all it takes really, pressure and time.
 That, and a big goddamn poster.”
 In our case, patience, perseverance, hard work and whole lot of talent.

-And finally: “Get busy living, or get busy dying.”
+And finally: “Get busy living; or get busy dying.”

 In collaboration with clients, engineers, consultants and builders, architects solve complex problems.
 Very often, the solutions are nuanced and complicated, and the elegant or straightforward solution is overlooked.
-Tess (Melanie Griffith), a secretary and the protagonist of Working Girl played by Melanie Griffith, provides an unexpectedly simple and elegant solution to a baffling problem – how to get a truck unstuck from under an underpass.
+Tess (Melanie Griffith), a secretary and the protagonist of Working Girl played by Melanie Griffith, provides an unexpectedly simple and elegant solution to a baffling problem – how to get a truck unstuck from under an underpass?
 “Let a little air of the tires.”

-We rely on this concept of ‘letting a little air out of the tires’ when we feel the complexity of the answer to a problem is keeping us from a more straightforward and elegant resolution.
+We rely on the concept of ‘letting a little air out of the tires’ when we feel the complexity of the answer to a problem is keeping us from a more straightforward and elegant resolution.
 K.I.S.S.
 (Keep It Simple, Stupid).

-This film is more serious and significant than the rest of this catalog of (mostly) romantic comedies, and the hubris of any comparison between the extraordinary accomplishments of Oskar Schindler (Liam Neeson) and our efforts is self-evident.
+This film is more serious and significant than the rest of this catalog of (mostly) romantic comedies, and the hubris of any comparison between the extraordinary accomplishments of Oskar Schindler (Liam Neeson) during the Holocaust and our efforts is self-evident.
 Notwithstanding, Oskar Schindler’s statements of accounting and self-assessment – that he could have done more – is a theme that underlies our culture.
 In our own way, we do make a difference in people’s lives, and our efforts to grow the business stem directly from our desire to share our efforts with more clients, to have more employees join the firm and enjoy our affirmative culture, and to share these opportunities with the talented contractors, tradesmen, and craftsmen who collaborate on our projects.

 It seems to me, given such positive reinforcement, that there is always a way to do a little more.
 We make a difference, how we can make even more of one?

 I recently read a book titled Uneasy Street; the Anxieties of Affluence by Rachel Sherman.
-I’ve purchased countless copies for colleagues and it’s part of the bibliography of these essays.
+I’ve purchased countless copies for colleagues and it is part of the bibliography of these essays.
 The book chronicles affluent New York City residents who have undertaken home renovations – clients like those of our firm.
 The affluent owners Ms. Sherman interviewed all have different comfort levels with their wealth, and the book does a wonderful job of defining the nuances of the anxiety that comes with affluence.

-For all of the academic insight and nuance Ms. Sherman brings to the subject, Willy Wonka & the Chocolate Factory does an even better job portraying entitlement issues.
+For all of the academic insight and nuance Ms. Sherman brings to the subject, Charlie and the Chocolate Factory does perhaps an even better job portraying entitlement issues.
 Each of the families touring the Willy Wonka factory exhibits the tragic flaws of narcissism, greed, spoiled-ness and entitlement.
 Yet, when Mr. Wonka (Gene Wilder) says to Charlie at the end of the movie, “and, what happens to the boy who gets everything he ever wished for? …He lived happily ever after.”
 Well, I am that boy, and we strive to make all of our clients, staff, consultants, and contracting partners feel exactly the same.

 Whether the above films won Academy Awards or not, these movies (and many, many others) are fabulously quotable and useful to us.
 While we take what we do seriously, it’s very helpful to be able to quote a film when we wish to communicate an idea without sanctimony.
 These movies provide us a familiar (pop) cultural language with which to tell our story.